Extreme-Value Distribution Analysis of the Second CHIME/FRB Catalog: Assessing the Rarity of the One-off FRB 20250316A: INTRODUCTION

-We present an investigation into the extreme properties of FRB 20250316A using a model-agnostic, Generalized Extreme Value (GEV) statistical analysis of peak flux and fluence data from the second CHIME/FRB catalog of non-repeating bursts.
-Section 2 covers the theoretical background of the GEV distribution and our Monte Carlo Markov Chain (MCMC) fitting procedure.
-Section 3 presents and discusses the results, evaluating the statistical outlier status of FRB 20250316A.
-The study concludes in Section 4 with a summary of the findings and their implications.
+In this paper, we present an investigation into the extreme properties of FRB 20250316A through a GEV analysis of peak flux and fluence data from the catalog of 3558 non-repeating CHIME/FRB bursts.
+Section~\ref{sec:GEV} outlines the theoretical background of the GEV distribution and our Monte Carlo Markov Chain (MCMC) fitting methodology.
+Section~\ref{sec:results} presents and discusses the results, including the fitted GEV parameters and the derived recurrence probabilities.
+We conclude in Section~\ref{sec:conclusions} with a summary of our findings and their implications.